 While initially, ZuluTrade was pretty much a pure social forex trading network, since they added CFDs in 2015, more signal providers now also trade gold, silver, commodities, and indices in addition to forex currency pairs.
-And in addition to Forex/CFD traders, Zulutrade added binary options to their platform in 2015.
+And in addition to Forex/CFD traders, Zulutrade added binary options to their platform in 2015, but they discontinue them in 2017 before ESMA at 2018, ban distribution or sale of binary options to retail clients . .
 So now you can choose to trade yourself or copy other traders in either forex or binary options mode.
 Have you heard about cryptocurrencies?
 Guess what, Zulutrade decided to ride on that train too.

 How to identify the best traders at ZuluTrade